-The Group's capital expenditure consisted of purchase cost relating to property, plant and equipment.
-For the year ended 31 December 2021, the Group's capital expenditure amounted to approximately S\$4.5 million for the purchase of property, plant and equipment.
+The Group's capital expenditure consisted of purchases cost relating to property, plant and equipment.

+For the year ended 31 December 2022, the Group's capital expenditure amounted to approximately S\$5.4 million for the acquisition of property, plant and equipment.
 The Group funded such capital expenditure from the Listing proceeds.